-The malfunction indicator lamp will come on in one of two ways:
+The malfunction indicator light will come on in one of two ways:

-- Malfunction indicator lamp on steady An emission control system malfunction has been detected.
-Check the fuel filler cap.
-If the fuel filler cap is loose or missing, tighten or install the cap and continue to drive the vehicle.
-The lamp should turn off after a few driving trips.
-If the lamp does not turn off after a few driving trips, have the vehicle inspected by a NISSAN dealer.
-You do not need to have your vehicle towed to the dealer. - Malfunction indicator lamp blinking An engine misfire has been detected which may damage the emission control system.
-To reduce or avoid emission control system damage: - do not drive at speeds above 45 MPH (72 km/h). - avoid hard acceleration or deceleration. - avoid steep uphill grades. - if possible, reduce the amount of cargo being hauled or towed.
+Malfunction indicator light on steady - An emission control system malfunction has been detected.
+Check the fuel-filler cap.
+If the fuel-filler cap is loose or missing, tighten or install the cap and continue to drive the vehicle.
+The light should turn off after a few driving trips.
+If the light does not turn off after a few driving trips, have the vehicle inspected by a NISSAN dealer.
+You do not need to have your vehicle towed to the dealer.